Prajwal-Neupane/myDevopsJourney/Days/day1.md

 Step 6: It was the time to choose the programming language for devOps.
 I 'm from the MERN Stack background.
 I know javascript and it's frontent and backend framework like react, redux and node.js mongoose.
 The most common programming language to choose for devops is Golang and Python.
 With useless brainstorming I choose to learn Golang.

 Step 7: I started a course on Youtube from TechWorld with Nana.

+I started golang by setting the environment and installing the go language.
+Then after that I've created a folder called Golang and also a src folder inside it.

+The golang should be a initialized by the command as go mod init <app_name>

+I got some gopls erros while writing the code.
+I searched the whole stackoverflow but didn't got the solution.
+The error was due to the latest version of goland which is 1.18.

+Vs code asked me to install some packages automatically and I installed but also the error was still there.
+I didn't figured out how to solve it.
+I closed my pc.
+After some hours I opened the same folder but this time the error was gone...
+How amazing and I still don't know how that happened. 😂 😂 😂

+After that a go.mod file is created inside the repository. main.go is the initial file for starting to code in golang language.

+It is started by writing:

+package main

+import "fmt"

+func main() {
+    fmt.Print("Hello World")
+}

+After that the file is executed by the command as go run src/main.go